 The scope of the review includes the data center facilities located in the metropolitan areas listed below.
-Additionally, the support and management functions of the Tampa, Florida, field office (TPFO) and Asia Pacific (APAC) Singapore office (AP SGO) relevant to the Americas (AMER) and APAC Data Center Housing Services were included within the scope of the review.
+Additionally, the management functions of the Tampa, Florida, field office (TPFO) supporting the data center housing services provided at the Americas (AMER) sites was included within the scope of the review.
 The specific control objectives and related control activities included within the scope of this engagement can be found in Section 4 of this document.